Stax

 Simply supported beam analysis

-Calculate support reactions, maximum shear force, bending moment, and deflection for beams under UDL, point load, or applied moment.
-Visualise the bending moment diagram instantly.
+Calculate support reactions, shear force, maximum bending moment, and midspan deflection for a simply supported beam under three common loading conditions: uniform distributed load (UDL), a single point load, or an applied moment.
+The bending moment diagram is plotted instantly so you can visualise the stress distribution along the beam.

 Frequently asked questions